syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/Visual-Studio-Extensions/Create-Project.md

    N> If SDK is chosen as the reference type, then all the Syncfusion UWP controls will be added.
 So, you no need to select any components.

-4. Once you click Create button, the Syncfusion UWP Application is created with required SDK/references and pages.
+4. After click **Create** button, the Syncfusion UWP Application is created with required SDK/references and pages.

    ![Syncfusion UWP Project created with SDK reference](Syncfusion-Project-Templates_images/Syncfusion-Project-Templates-img5.jpeg)